Unleash/unleash/website/docs/reference/unleash-context.md

 :::note SDK compatibility

-Custom stickiness is supported by all of our SDKs except for the Rust SDK.
+Custom stickiness is supported by all SDKs except for the Rust SDK.
 You can always refer to the [SDK compatibility table](../reference/sdks#server-side-sdk-compatibility-table) for the full overview.

 :::

 Any context field _can_ be used to [calculate custom stickiness](../reference/stickiness#custom-stickiness).
 However, you need to explicitly tell Unleash that you want a field to be used for custom stickiness for it to be possible.
 You can enable this functionality either when you create the context field or at any later point.

-[^1]: If you're on Unleash 4.3 or higher, you'll probably want to use [the environments feature](../reference/environments) instead of relying on the `environment` context field when working with environments.

-[^2]: Check the [*strategy constraints: advanced support* row of the compatibility table](../reference/sdks#strategy-constraints-advanced-support) for an overview of which SDKs provide the `currentTime` property.